Giraud-Pierre/PINN_for_SEDMES/model/AdsorptionExercise/README.md

-# PINN on matlab: Model
+# PINN on matlab: Model/AdsorptionExercise

 This folder contain the actual building, training and testing of the PINNs regarding the adsorption exercise.